Therma Pattern allows the user to choose different patterns to display on their shirt.

 Note: the LED in the schematic below represents a nitinol structure

 HS = high side LS = low side

 16-bit serial SPI communication is used to interact with the half drivers.
-The NCV7719 chips are great because they will respond back via the serial port so one can know if the chip is doing what it's supposed to do.
+The NCV7719 chips are great because they will respond via the serial port to know if the chip is doing what it's supposed to do.
 Although the chIp can run on a 5.5V power supply, a 7.4V LiPo battery was used.